junyanxu/Python-Heston-Option-Pricer/readme.md

 ### A simple exotic volatility surface example

-After installed Option module to your python.
+After installed PyHeston module to your python.
 Open up your ipython console to try:
 ```python
 import PyHeston
 import numpy